-Kitty Cooper has already blogged about a way to improve the AYPR tool and perhaps the method is attributable to her.
+Kitty Cooper came up with a brilliant method to improve the AYPR tool.
 She includes an informational brochure in her blog, so if you’re here because you’re concerned about what the AYPR tool is telling you and you want to talk to a counselor, please visit her page and read the brochure.

-Ms. Cooper’s idea is brilliant.
-She’s providing a service to those in need, and I must say that the AYPR tool wouldn’t be very useful without her rule-of-thumb.
-Below, I’ll show how much it improves the accuracy of AYPR.
+Below, I’ll show how much her method improves the accuracy of AYPR.
 The tool at GEDmatch will output a number of segments that your parents may have shared or it will output no segments.
 If there are matches, one of the results it gives you will be the cM of each matching segment and another number will be the total cM of all segments.
-Ms. Cooper says to then multiply the total cM by four.
+Ms. Cooper says to then multiply the total cMs by four.